With greetings from Trump, Pence says US committed to Europe

 U.S. Republican Senator John McCain, a Trump critic, told the conference on Friday that the new president's team was "in disarray".

-Pence, citing a trip to Cold War-era West Berlin in his youth, said the new U.S. government would uphold the post-World War Two order.
+Pence, citing a trip to Cold War-era West Berlin in his youth, said Trump would uphold the post-World War Two order.

 "This is President Trump's promise: we will stand with Europe today and every day, because we are bound together by the same noble ideals – freedom, democracy, justice and the rule of law," Pence said.